mockito/mockito-scala/README.md

 ### Note: For more examples and use cases than the ones shown below, please refer to the library's [tests](/core/src/test)

 ## Note for v1.2.0
-When using idiomatic syntax, you'll get any raw parameter automatically wrapped in an `eqTo`, this means you shouldn't have to manually use it anymore.
-This provides a consistent behaviour when a custom `scalactic.Equality` has been defined for that type

-If you were using `eqTo` with varargs, i.e.
+As now the varargs support works consistently across the whole lib, no no special syntax is needed, so if you were using `eqTo` with varargs, i.e.
 ```scala
 verify(myObj).myMethod(eqTo("arg1", "arg2"))
 ```